 Jim consults with firms, NGOs, entrepreneurs, angel investors, and venture capitalists.
 His consulting focuses on corporate finance/financial management, start-up financing, venture valuation, business plan construction, and harvest strategies.
 Jim also serves as an expert witness in finance-related lawsuits.

 Jim married Michelle (West) in 1991 in the Jordan River Temple.
 Michelle (AA Fashion Production and Management from Columbus Technical College) is currently working on her undergraduate degree at BYU in Family Studies and is enjoying her career as a mother and grandmother.
 They are the parents of six children (two by marriage) and one granddaughter.
 Bekki (BS Business BYU, MS Instructional Psychology BYU, PhD Supply Chain Management Univ Arkansas) is an assistant professor in the Marriott School of Business at BYU.
-She is married to Kamiko Adcock (BS Economics BYU) who works in media production at Chamber Media.
+She is married to Kamiko Adcock (BS Economics BYU) who is the film teacher at Copper Hills High School.
 Kamiko is the founder of KIN Entertainment LLC and the Sweet Film Talk podcast (https://www.sweetfilmtalk.com/).
 Jameson (BA Philosophy with minors in Human Development and Military Science BYU, MS Organizational Leadership CU-Boulder) is an Army veteran and law student at Gonzaga Law.
 Brigham (BS Accounting and BS Economics BYU) is a UNC Accounting PhD student.
 He is married to AJ (Call).
 AJ graduated from Bottega University and is the founder and CEO of Wander Inc (https://www.wandermaps.com/).
 They are the parents of one daughter.
-Heber has completed two years at BYU as a computer science major and business minor.
-He is a software engineer and cofounder and CTO of Tribyte LLC, a software development firm.
-He currently works as an embedded systems engineer.
+Heber has completed two years at BYU as a computer science major and business minor and is currently working towards a CS degree at Western Governors University.
+He is a software and embedded systems engineer and cofounder and CTO of Tribyte LLC, a software development firm.
 In his free time, Jim enjoys family activities, bodybuilding, reading, writing, and 1980s country music.